Configure Kestra – Settings, Environments, and Defaults icon Configure Kestra – Settings, Environments, and Defaults

 Queue configuration

-Kestra supports multiple queue types, which must be compatible with the repository type.
-The default queue depends on your chosen architecture and installation option.
+Queues must be compatible with the repository type.
+Defaults depend on your architecture and installation.

-• In-memory queue used with the in-memory repository — intended for local testing.
+• In-memory (with in-memory repository) — for local testing

 kestra: